markusdemedeiros/epaper_dbus_api/README.md

 These drawing commands are applied to the image buffer, and are displayed on the screen on the next `push`.

 To enable support for more fonts or colours (for example, a shaded or hatchmarked fill), you can edit the lookup tables in `src/screendriver.c` (information from the wiki may also be helpful here).
 These tables change how arguments are interpreted when they are drawn to the screen, and modification of the `screendriver` allows more complicated actions to be interpreted directly as commands.
+Additionally, the file `readme_EN.txt` provides Waveshare's included information about using their GUI libraries.

 ## Attribution
 - Queue Library: [StsQueue](https://github.com/petercrona/StsQueue)